filiptibell/tooling-language-server/README.md

   - A newer tool version is available
   - Invalid author / name / version
 - Hover for information about a tool (description)
-- Autocomplete for commonly used tool authors & names
+- Autocomplete for commonly used tool authors & names, versions
 - Quick action to update to new tool version

 Features that will be supported: